-The southern side stood a small building in between the large attractions- Temple of Mirth and Moorish Palace.
+The southern side stood a small building (Initially called the Biograph Theatre), in between the large attractions- Temple of Mirth and Moorish Palace.
 Visitors could take a gander at the newest form in entertainment- the Byaphone picture.

 With the turn of the century, advancement of equipment pioneered by Thomas A. Edison, George Eastman and the Lumiere brothers allowed spectators to see short pictures of the latest entertainer, dancer, history, and many other short films.
 Shortly, nickelodeon theaters would crop up all over the country.